cs-ieee-ist/cs-essentials/content/topics/gdb/introduction.md

 5               a = a + 2;
 ```

-To see current value stored at the variable "a" we use the "print" command, as follows:
+To see the current value stored at the variable "a" we use the "print" command, as follows:

 ```bash
 (gdb) print a
 $1 = 1;
 ```

-Remenber that the current line has not executed yet.
+Remember that the current line has not executed yet.
 So if we want to execute the current line and stop at the next one we run the "next" command.

 ```bash
 (gdb) next